ev3dev/edu-docs/docs/programming/eclipse-ide.md

 You will need to specify the Build Target to be built. `Project->Build Targets->Create...`
 ![Build Target](../../images/pics/ev3dev-c-create-build-target.png)

 After the target has been created, build the specific target by selecting it from the Build Targets list.
+Eclipse will pass the build target as an argument to `make`.

 # Remotely Debug ARM-based program Using Eclipse